MrInvictus25/Full-Functional-Restaurant-Site/README.md

 # Full-Functional-Restaurant-Site
-Full stack development of site for a restaurant
+Full stack development of a site for a restaurant